ironmanfpv/Algebraic-Equation-GPT-V3.5/README.md

 A solution, together with its comprehensive explanation is output to the user.
 This is the UPGRADED BETA version of previous version of Algebraic Equation GPT.

-In version 1, users could input equation via camera, photo file, text input via keyboard or (iOS) stylus.
-In this version, Speech to Text capabilities is added as the 5th option of query input.
-Algebra Equation GPT V3.5 understand equations said in natural English language.
+In version 1, users could input equation via camera, photo file, text input via keyboard or (iOS) stylus.<br> In this version, Speech to Text capabilities is added as the 5th option of query input.<br> Algebra Equation GPT V3.5 understand equations said in natural English language.<br>
 Say the equation as you would read it out and Algebraic Equation GPT V3.5 will transcribe.

 <img src= "https://github.com/ironmanfpv/Algebraic-Equation-GPT-V3.5/blob/main/img/img%200.jpg">